-In 1961, a liquorice factory worker from Castleford in Yorkshire called Viv Nicholson suddenly became famous when, along with second husband Keith, she won £152,319 and eight shillings (approximately £3 million these days) when they successfully predicted eight score draws on the Littlewood Pools.
+In 1961, a liquorice factory worker from Castleford in Yorkshire called Viv Nicholson suddenly became famous when, along with second husband Keith, she won £152,319 and eight shillings (over £3.3 million these days) when they successfully predicted eight score draws on the Littlewood Pools.
 When the couple realised they had won they hardly had enough money to buy a couple of drinks to celebrate: “We had just enough for a pint for Keith and a half for me,” Viv once told the Yorkshire Post.

 The week before we won, we desperately needed some money.
 My husband Keith was working on a night shift, for £7 a week, and I was earning £7 a week in a cake factory.
 After paying the bills, it was hard to make ends meet.
 We weren’t even eating very well.
 At least, I wasn’t eating very well, because I had to keep my husband and my three children going, so one of us had to suffer.